I Will Grow Out of Love

 Yes, I truly believe that.
 Oh, please leave me alone.
 I must get to my sister's party now.

 "Happy Birthday, Fleur!"

 This sound rang out around us as Fleur blew out the numerous candles on her birthday cake.
-Good Merlin, how there was ever a house big enough to fit all of the Weasley family plus friends, I'll never know.
+Good Merlin, how there was ever a house big enough to fit all of the Weasley family plus friends, I will never know.
 Anyway, I heard wishes for her in both French and English.
-My eldest niece, Victoire, passed Mother (my mother, Apolline, meaning Vic's grandmother) the knife and she cut into the cake that she and Mrs. Weasley (Bill's mother) had made.
+My eldest niece, Victoire, passed Mother (my mother, Apolline, meaning Victoire's grandmother) the knife, and she cut into the cake that she and Mrs. Weasley (Bill's mother) had made.
 Soon enough, cake was going all around.
-Louis, my handsome nephew, passed me a small piece of cake and I took the plate.
+Louis, my handsome nephew, passed me a small piece of cake, and I took the plate.